Three Harbors Council

 Three Harbors Council is a local council of the Boy Scouts of America serving three southeastern Wisconsin counties: Milwaukee County, Racine County, and Kenosha County.
 Its name and logo refer to the three major port cities of Milwaukee, Racine, and Kenosha (in those three counties of the same name) on Lake Michigan.

 History

 In 1915, the Milwaukee Council (#629) was formed, changing its name to the Milwaukee County Council (#629) in 1929.
 In 1917, the Racine Council (#631) was formed, changing its name to the Racine County Council (#631) in 1927.
 In 1917, the Kenosha Council (#623) was formed, changing its name to the Kenosha County Council (#623) in 1929.
-In 1961, the counciol changed its name to Kenosha Council (#623).
+In 1961, the council changed its name to Kenosha Council (#623).
 In 1972, Kenosha Council and Racine County Council merged to become the Southeast Wisconsin Council (#634).

 The council was formed from a merger of Southeast Wisconsin Council and Milwaukee County Council in 2011.
 Southeast Wisconsin Council was itself formed from a merger of the former Racine County Council and Kenosha Council in 1972.